dijasila/GPAW/doc/documentation/directmin/directmin.rst

                 ...)

-The last option is the most efficient but it is valid only for a unitary invariant functionals (e.g. when occupied orbitals for a given spin state have the same occupation numbers)
+The last option is the most efficient but it is valid only for a unitary invariant functionals (e.g. when all occupied orbitals of a given spin channel have the same occupation number)

 For all three algorithms, the unitary invariant representation can be chosen.

 ScaLAPCK and the parallelization over bands are currently not supported.
-It is also not recommended to use the direct minimization for metals because the occupation numbers are not found variationally but rather fixed during calculations.
+It is also not recommended to use the direct minimization for metals because the occupation numbers are not found variationally but rather fixed during the calculation.

 References
 ~~~~~~~~~~